YACHTIES’ YELLOW PAGES

 Courtesy the Mieco Beach Yacht Club

 Historical Note: Chris and Nancy of the yacht Amulet first prepared the Yachtie’s Yellow Pages in 2007.
-We thank them, and the Marshall Islands Visitor’s Authority (MIVA) for reproducing them and helping us with items for the Yachties Welcome Packets.
-This version of the Yellow Pages was updated in December, 2017 by club publicity director Karen Earnshaw (www.infomarshallislands.com and www.sailingmarshallislands.com).
+We thank them, and the Marshall Islands Visitor’s Authority (MIVA) which has helped with reproducing them and helping us with items for the Yachties Welcome Packets.
+This version of the Yellow Pages was updated in December, 2018 by Commodore Chuck Gauthier with the assistance of Karen Earnshaw and Cary Evarts on Seal.

-The Marshall Islands Journal is a good source of local current events and information.
+The yacht club web site is sailingmarshallislands.com.
+The club’s publicity director Karen Earnshaw runs a useful site called infomarshallislands.com.
+The Marshall Islands Journal is also a good source of local current events and information: marshallislandsjournal.com.

 DRESS: Dress in the Marshall Islands is conservative; knee-length shorts or skirts, sleeveless tops OK.
-Spaghetti-strap or strapless tops are frowned upon.
-The men prefer long pants, but you may wear shorts.
+Spaghetti-strap or strapless tops are frowned on.
+Local men prefer long pants, but you may wear shorts.

 TIPPING IN RESTAURANTS: Tipping is not expected in truly local establishments but in resorts and better restaurants, up to 10% is not unreasonable for good service.

 ACRONYM GUIDE: Marshallese love to use acronyms.
 Taxi drivers will understand where to go when you use them.
 The following are some you should familiarize yourself with:

 MIR Marshall Islands Resort Hotel (series of 3-story white buildings with turquoise roofs on south side of harbor), 625-2525

 RRE Robert Reimers Enterprises Hotel (resort at head of north mooring field; hotel desk on 2nd floor), 625-3250.